 \subsubsection{Real Dataset}

-We also utilize an energy dataset containing domestic consumption measurements from the East Midlands, UK~\cite{richardson2010electricity}~\footnote{Available at~\url{https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=6583}}.
-The dataset comprises smart meter readings from twenty-two different households, with a sampling frequency of one minute over two years (2008 and 2009).
-Each household exhibits a unique consumption pattern, providing sufficient behavioural diversity to pose a meaningful challenge for synthesizing data and enabling robust comparative analysis.
-We will refer to this dataset as a \textit{real dataset}.
+We also employ an energy consumption dataset containing domestic electricity usage from the East Midlands, UK~\cite{richardson2010electricity}~\footnote{Available at~\url{https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=6583}}.
+The dataset consists of smart meter readings from twenty-two different households, recorded at one-minute intervals over a two-year period (2008 and 2009).
+Each household exhibits a distinct consumption profile, providing substantial behavioral diversity that poses a meaningful challenge for synthetic data generation and enables robust comparative evaluation.
+We will refer to this dataset as the \textit{real dataset}.